HaydenHaines/VeriVote/README.md

 An imaging system located on top of every ballot collection box collects the ballots.
 An embedded system
-  a.
-Images each ballot,
+  1) Images each ballot,
-  b.
-Records each each ballot,
+  2) Records each each ballot,
-  c.
-Collects each vote cast,
+  3) Collects each vote cast,
-  d.
-Uses an individual unique identifier system
+  4) Uses an individual unique identifier system
-  e.
-Prints a day end report
+  5) Prints a day end report
-  f.
-Connects to central system uploads day end report
+  6) Connects to central system uploads day end report
-  g.
-Uses the unique identifier system to verify each ballot was scanned only once
+  7) Uses the unique identifier system to verify each ballot was scanned only once

 No access to the system through TCP or Serial.
 The system can connects out to a central system through TCP but only after it has been moved to END_OF_DAY (EOD).